michaellinhardt/nodejs-youtube-transcriptor/dev/request.md

 ## Task

-Use the appropriate agent to write the project overview based on my project description below.
+Use the file in @docs + my description below to produce the output document.

 ## Project Description